couchbase/kv_engine/auditd/README.md

 ## The Per Module Events Descriptor File

-An events descriptor JSON structure contains a definition of the events for the module.
-The JSON structure contains a version field;
+An events descriptor JSON structure contains a definition of the events for the module, and the following attributes must be present:

-stating the auditd format version used.
-Version 1 and with the introduction of Vulcan version 2 is supported.
+ * version (number) - the version of the auditd format to be used.
+           Only version 2 is supported

-The second field contains the module name.
-This needs to match the name used in the module descriptor file.
-The third field is a list of all the events that are defined for the module.
-An example event descriptor file for the auditd module is given below.
+ * module (string) - the name of the module.
+Must match the name used in the module descriptor file.
+ * events (array) - an array of objects where each object defines a single audit event.

+Example:

     {
-     "version" : 1,
+      "version": 2,
-     "module" : "auditd",
+      "module": "auditd",
-     "events" : [
+      "events": [
+        {
-                 {  "id" : 4096,
+          "id": 4096,
-                    "name" : "configured audit daemon",
+          "name": "configured audit daemon",
-                    "description" : "loaded configuration file for audit daemon", "sync" : false,
+          "description": "loaded configuration file for audit daemon", "sync": false,
-                    "enabled" : true,
+          "enabled": true,
+          "filtering_permitted": false,
-                    "mandatory_fields" : {
+          "mandatory_fields": {
-                                          "timestamp" : "",
+            "timestamp": "",
-                                          "real_userid" : {"domain" : "", "user" : ""},
+            "real_userid": {
-                                          "hostname" : "",
+              "domain": "",
-                                          "version" : 1,
-                                          "auditd_enabled" : true,
-                                          "rotate_interval" : 1,
-                                          "log_path" : ""
+              "user": ""
             },
-                    "optional_fields" : {}
+            "hostname": "",
+            "version": 1,
+            "auditd_enabled": true,
+            "rotate_interval": 1,
+            "log_path": "",
+            "descriptors_path": ""
           },

-                 {  "id" : 4097,
-                    "name" : "enabled audit daemon",
-                    "description" : "The audit daemon is now enabled", "sync" : false,
-                    "enabled" : true,
-                    "mandatory_fields" : {
-                                          "timestamp" : "",
-                                          "real_userid" : {"domain" : "", "user" : ""}
-                                         },
-                    "optional_fields" : {}
-                 },

-                 {  "id" : 4098,
-                    "name" : "disabled audit daemon",
-                    "description" : "The audit daemon is now disabled", "sync" : false,
-                    "enabled" : true,
-                    "mandatory_fields" : {
-                                          "timestamp" : "",
-                                          "real_userid" : {"domain" : "", "user" : ""}
-                                         },
-                    "optional_fields" : {}
-                 },

-                 {  "id" : 4099,
-                    "name" : "shutting down audit daemon",
-                    "description" : "The audit daemon is being shutdown", "sync" : false,
-                    "enabled" : true,
-                    "mandatory_fields" : {
-                                          "timestamp" : "",
-                                          "real_userid" : {"domain" : "", "user" : ""}
-                                         },
-                    "optional_fields" : {}
+          "optional_fields": {}
         }
       ]
     }

-The module defines 4 events; for each event 7 fields must be specified:
+The module defines 1 event; for each event the following fields may be specified:

-* id (number) - the event id; it must be >= startid and <= startid + 0xFFF
+* id (number, mandatory) - the event id; it must be >= startid and <= startid + 0xFFF
-* name (string) - short textual name of the event
+* name (string, mandatory) - short textual name of the event
-* description (string) - longer name / description of the event
+* description (string, mandatory) - longer name / description of the event
-* sync (bool) - whether the event is synchronous.
-Currently only async events are supported
+* sync (bool, optional) - whether the event is synchronous.
+  Currently only async events are supported (default if not specified)
-* enabled (bool) - whether the event should be outputted in the audit log.
+* enabled (bool, optional) - whether the event should be enabled by default.
-  This feature can be used to depreciate an event, if required.
+* filtering_permitted (bool, optional) - whether the event can be filtered or not.
+  If the attribute is not defined then it is defaulted that the event cannot be filtered.
-* mandatory_fields (object) - field(s) required for a valid instance of the
+* mandatory_fields (object, mandatory) - field(s) required for a valid instance of the
   event.
-In version 1 of the audit format *timestamp* and *real_userid* fields are required (see below).
-Other bespoke fields can be added.
-* optional_fields - optional field(s) valid in an instance of the event.
+* optional_fields (object, optional) - optional field(s) valid in an instance of the event.
-  Three standard optional_fields are defined in version 1; *sessionID*, *remote* and *effective_userid*.
-However additional bespoke fields can be added, if required.
   Note: it is valid to have an empty optional_fields, i.e. {}.
-* filtering_permitted (bool) - whether the event can be filtered or not.
-  If the attribute is not defined then it is defaulted that the event cannot be filtered.
-Note: we don't want to permit any ns_server or audit events from being filtered.

 ### Defining the format for mandatory and optional fields

 The format of mandatory and optional fields are defined to allow validation of the events submitted to auditd.
-Note: validation is not currently implemented.
+Note: Only simple validation is implemented (that all the mandatory fields are present).

 Field types can be any valid JSON type.
 The type is specified by providing the following default values: